krzentner/language-world/data/text-davinci-003/basic_md/peg-insert-side-2.md

-    - When the robot's gripper is not vertically aligned with the peg, the robot should put gripper above peg.
+    - When the robot's gripper is not close and not aligned with peg, the robot should move gripper close and align with peg.
-    - When peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper, the robot should grab peg.
+    - When the robot's gripper is close and aligned with peg, the robot should grab the peg.
-    - When the robot's gripper is forward aligned with the peg and the peg is not horizontally aligned with hole, the robot should align peg to hole.
+    - When the robot's gripper is not aligned with the hole, the robot should align the peg with the hole.
-    - When peg is horizontally aligned with hole, the robot should insert peg into hole.
+    - When the robot's gripper is aligned with the hole, the robot should insert the peg into the hole.